About the founder and curator:

 and emerging artists from Central Europe and Hong Kong.
 The exhibition was part of the well-established and annual deTOUR Festival organized by PMQ Hong Kong in 2020.

 Another exhibition worth mentioning is “skin in the game” organized in collaboration with Gallery HZ showcasing four established artists from Korea, Japan, Poland, and Spain in 2021.
 Arta’s projects offer meaningful and engaging

 conversations with creative and inspiring people and aim to promote cross-cultures and enhance connections between contemporary society.
-Our focus on contemporary art has been expanding from street and pop art to the new media and sustainable art which is more and more popular in the age of technology.
+Last but not least in 2022 Arta reached the next milestone by bringing Hong Kong and international artists to an international art fair in London which is the first of many additions to Arta’s annual program.
+Our focus on contemporary art has been expanding from street and pop art to new media and sustainable art which is more and more popular in the age of technology.